Atte-Oskari-Rasanen/BINP29_ImageAnalysisProject/README.md

 ## Usage
 Open python and run the program.
 Select the directory containing images by clicking on select image directory.
-Make sure that no other than .jpg files are found in the directory or else the program will give an error.
+Make sure that no other than .tif files are found in the directory or else the program will give an error.
 After this, the number of files and their names are presented.
 Select the ones you want to analyse using left mouse click and after you are done selecting, click the right mouse button.